realm/realm-js/CONTRIBUTING.md

 4. Open `tests/react-test-app/ios/ReactTests.xcworkspace` (note: not the xcodeproj) in Xcode.
 5. Hit Cmd-U to run the tests.

-If want to modify the Javascripts in an iterative manner or enable break points you need to do it on the files located in `tests/react-test-app/node_modules/realm-tests`.
+If you want to modify the Javascript in an iterative manner or enable break points you need to do it on the files located in `tests/react-test-app/node_modules/realm-tests`.
 These files are a copy of the original files located in `tests/js` so any changes must manually be copied back.
 The reason for this is that the React Native Metro Bundler doesn't support symlinks.

 Note that it isn't possible to easily run a single unit test from Xcode.
 Instead you should disable the tests manually by modifying `tests/react-test-app/node_modules/realm-tests/index.js`.